Seudah shlishit

 Seudah shlishit (סעודה שלישית third meal) or shaleshudes (Yiddish, an elided form of שָׁלֹשׁ סְעֻדוֹת) is the third meal customarily eaten by Sabbath-observing Jews on each Shabbat.
-Jews are obligated to eat three meals on Shabbat according to the Talmud, and the seudah shlishit/shaleshudes is that third meal, eaten before the Sabbath ends at sundown.
+Jews are obligated to eat three meals on Shabbat according to the Talmud, and the seudah shlishit/shaleshudes is that third meal, eaten before the Sabbath ends at nightfall.
 The practice of eating three meals is homiletically attached to Ex.
 16:25, in which the word for day, hayom, appears three times with reference to the manna that fell in a double portion on Friday.

 Practices

 According to Jewish law (Halakha), the meal is to be eaten in the afternoon.
 It is usually the smallest of the three meals, often consisting of foods such as salads, herring, and gefilte fish in Ashkenazi custom and tuna, harissa, and fruits in Mizrahi and Sephardi customs.
 According to the Arba'ah Turim, it is also to be eaten on Jewish holidays.